Common Origin of Warm Dark Matter and Dark Radiation: Implications for Cosmology

 We do our numerical analysis for both the standard \LC~model and the COWaRD model, fitting their parameters to the cosmological data described in the previous section.
 We find that the COWaRD model only very marginally improves the fit to the data, with a $\Delta \chi^2_{\rm eff} \sim {\rm few}$ (see \Tab{tab:allchi2} in \App{appB}).
 However, this fit sheds light on some important cosmological predictions of the COWaRD model.

 Perhaps the most important consequence of the COWaRD model is the suppression of LSS. \Fig{fig:s8omf32anr} shows the posteriors and likelihoods contours of the $\sigma_8$, $\Omega_m$ and $f_\wdm$ parameters resulting from the MCMC fits to the data.
-We consider the \LC~model, the simplified COWaRD model (parameterized by $f_\wdm$ and $\DN$ and with $a_\dec=10^{-7}$), and the simplified COWaRD with fixed $\DN = 0.03$.
+We consider the vanilla \LC~model and its extension \LC+$\DN$, as well as \LC+$\DN$ with fixed $\DN=0.06$, which corresponds to the COWaRD model with $\DN=0.03$ in its warm limit; we also consider the simplified COWaRD model (parameterized by $f_\wdm$ and $\DN$ and with $a_\dec=10^{-7}$), and the simplified COWaRD with fixed $\DN=0.03$.
 Also included for reference in the figure are the $68\%$ and $95\%$ C.L. contours from the Planck SZ cluster counts, which measure $\sigma_8 \bl( \Omega_m/0.27 \br)^{0.3} = 0.782 \pm 0.010$ \cite{Ade:2015fva}.
 As mentioned in \Sec{sec:tensions}, there is a mild tension between \LC~fits to Planck's CMB data and direct measurements of LSS, which is parameterized by $\sigma_8$ \cite{Aghanim:2018eyx,Heymans:2013fya,Hildebrandt:2016iqg,Joudaki:2016mvz,Troxel:2018qll,Troxel:2017xyo,Ade:2015fva,Ade:2013lmv,Kohlinger:2017sxk,Joudaki:2017zdt,MacCrann:2014wfa,Bohringer:2014ooa,Boehringer:2017wvr}, with Planck predicting a larger $\sigma_8$ than warranted by direct observations.
 As can be seen from the plot, the fit of the COWaRD model to the data automatically allows for smaller values of $\sigma_8$ {\it without having to include the measurements of LSS in the fit}, and, as shown in \Tab{tab:allchi2} in \App{appB}, without degrading the fit to the cosmological data when compared to \LC.